JacKeTUs/simagic-ff/README.md

 ## How to set up a base parameters?

 You can do it through AlphaManager or SimPro Manager with Wine.
-You need to tweak Wine prefix for them.
+You can use Steam or custom Wine prefix for them.

-AlphaManager works pretty good, but it recognizes only "old" bases (made before ~June 2022) with old firmware (max v108).
-SimPro 1.x launches, but graphical interface is pretty janky and really slow, i don't recommend using it.
-SimPro 2.x before 0.116 works with new firmware (max v159) and pretty useful.

-That soft uses hidraw to set up a base.
-You need to create `udev` rule for allow access to hidraw device:
+#### Prerequisites:
+You need to install udev rules, which will open hidraw descriptors to the wheelbase, wheels, pedals.

 ```
-# Alpha wheelbases
-echo 'KERNEL=="hidraw*", ATTRS{idVendor}=="0483", ATTRS{idProduct}=="0522", MODE="0666", TAG+="uaccess"' | sudo tee -a /etc/udev/rules.d/11-simagic.rules

-# Simagic wheels (including GT Neo, GT Neo X)
+# Simagic devices with 0x3670 VID (GT Neo, Evo wheelbases)
 echo 'KERNEL=="hidraw*", ATTRS{idVendor}=="3670", MODE="0666", TAG+="uaccess"' | sudo tee -a /etc/udev/rules.d/11-simagic.rules
+# Simagic devices with 0x0483 VID (Older wheelbases)
+echo 'KERNEL=="hidraw*", ATTRS{idVendor}=="0483", MODE="0666", TAG+="uaccess"' | sudo tee -a /etc/udev/rules.d/11-simagic.rules

 udevadm control --reload-rules && udevadm trigger
 ```

+#### Steam method
+1. Download Simpro Setup.exe
+1. Add Setup.exe to the Steam as Non-Steam Game
+1. Force Proton Experimental
+1. Set launch option as `PROTON_ENABLE_HIDRAW=1 %command%`
+1. Launch the tool through steam, let it install itself into prefix and install every dependency it may need
+1. After successfull setup, in the steam "game" settings change .exe to the path of the installed simpro (you should find it yourself, it should be somewhere in `~/.local/share/Steam/steamapps/compatdata/*someid*/pfx/drive_c/Program Files (x86)/simpro/bin/`, search by recently created folders).
+Alternatively, use `protontricks -l` to find id of Non-Steam shortcut.
+1. Change exe and game dir accordingly
+   exe:
+     `~/.local/share/Steam/steamapps/compatdata/*someid*/pfx/drive_c/Program Files (x86)/simpro/bin/simpro.exe`
+   dir:
+     `~/.local/share/Steam/steamapps/compatdata/*someid*/pfx/drive_c/Program Files (x86)/simpro/bin`
+1. Launch the tool again, and check if everything detected.

+#### Custom Wine prefix
-Then you need to force Simagic soft to use hidraw, not SDL, to find devices:
+You need to force Simagic soft to use hidraw, not SDL, to find devices:
 1. Create new Wine prefix for them:

       `mkdir ~/simagic-wine`